Georgetown College offers a minor in Business Administration.

 - Strategy, Ethics, and Public Policy

 - The fourth elective may be from any of the above MSB areas or from the list of approved College “Bridge Electives,” courses that explore the cultural, political, and social contexts of business.
 These are designated electives in College departments; the list will be maintained by the College Dean’s Office.
 Students are encouraged to take as their fourth elective an approved College course in their major or minor discipline, or in another area of interest to enhance the integration of their curricular programs.
 This course, however, will only count toward the Business Administration Minor, and not toward the student’s major or other minors.
+(Note: “Bridge electives” must be taught in the College.
+They cannot be transferred from other schools in the University or from abroad).

 Questions about the Business Administration Minor may be directed to Assistant Dean Jessica Ciani-Dausch at email@example.com.